 Warranty Performance: During the above warranty period, your product will be replaced with a comparable product if the defective product is returned together with proof of purchase date.
-The replacement product will be in warranty for the remainder of the original warranty period or for six months - whichever is the greatest.
+The replacement product will be in warranty for the remainder of the original product only.